 Investing in London Real Estate

-The decade leading up to the financial crisis in 2008 saw a boom in London property prices, allowing many passive investors to enjoy annual returns north of 15% from capital appreciation alone.
+The decade leading up to the financial crisis in 2008 saw a spectacular boom in London property prices, allowing many passive investors to enjoy annual returns north of 15% from capital appreciation alone.

 AMCAP – RE Greater London